kangk1204/ERAPID/README.md

 Practical tips:
 - Double-check the exact spelling/case in your curated coldata (`Control` ≠ `control`).
 - Include all expected control-like groups in descending priority: e.g. `--group_ref Control,Vehicle,Baseline`.
-- Meta analysis reads whatever orientation you established during the analyze phase; it does not re-level groups.
-Re-run analyze with the desired `--group_ref` before aggregating if you need to change directionality.
+- Meta analysis reads whatever orientation you established during the analysis phase; it does not re-level groups.
+Re-run the analysis phase with the desired `--group_ref` before aggregating if you need to change directionality.

 If results appear “flipped” (e.g., known control genes show positive log₂ fold change), revisit your `--group_ref` setting first.